conda-forge/cfep/cfep-09.md

 Currently when we move pinnings we move the pin in the ``conda-forge-pinning-feedstock``.
 Then we start a migration using the ``regro-cf-autotick-bot``.
-This order of operations causes some issues, when new feedstocks are created they receive the new pinnings even if their dependencies are not rebuilt with the new pinnings themselves.
+This order of operations causes some issues, when new feedstocks are created, or existing feedstocks rerendered they receive the new pinnings even if their dependencies are not rebuilt with the new pinnings themselves.

 ## Specification

 ### The migrations proceed as follows:
-1. We make a PR into the ``migrations`` folder in the ``conda-forge-pinning-feedstock`` with a new yaml file representing the migration
+1. We make a PR into the ``migrations`` folder in the ``conda-forge-pinning-feedstock`` with a new yaml file representing the migration.
 2. Once the change is merged, the bot picks it up, builds a migrator object and begins the migration process
 3. A migration PR is issued for a node only if
     1. The node depends on the changed pinnings.